Scientia-Potentia-Est-Tw/scientiatw.live/content/page/use/index.en.md

 ### 📝 Note-taking software / Text editor
 - [Obsidian](https://obsidian.md/) - A note-taking software that supports writing the Zettelkasten notes.
 Compared to Heptabase, whose whiteboard feature is more complete, its canvas feature is still sufficient.
-- [Notion](https://www.notion.com/) - A powerful note-taking app with many free and paid templates, such as course notes, business management, habit tracking, and more.
-Using the university mail account upgrade to Education Plus plan allows you to store a large amount of information.
 - [Visual Studio Code](https://code.visualstudio.com/) - Also known as VSCode, it’s a lightweight text editor released by Microsoft.
 Unlike the heavier Visual Studio IDE, it’s well-suited for viewing markdown or JSON files.

 ### 🗂️ Academic Software